“Un café neg—… preto. Por favor. Gra—… Obrigada!”

 But on the third morning, I lost the fight.
 At 9:32 a.m., breakfast was gone.
 Adios café!
 Adios fuel, energy, happiness in a cup!

 We decided to head to Brazil for the day and explore Foz do Iguaçu, a city bigger than Puerto Iguazú on the Argentinian side.
-Plus, it’s fun to go to Brazil—something different and exotic in a environment that is already exotic to us.
+Plus, it’s fun to go to Brazil—something different and exotic in an environment that is already exotic to us.

-Once again, we boarded the bus with our passports and without the visa.
+Once again, we boarded the bus with our passports and without visa.
 And once again, the border officers in Argentina gave us a salida stamp but the bus didn’t stop at the Brazilian border, so we crossed without issue.